Skip to Content

 Do I need both iCloud and OneDrive?

-Whether you need both iCloud and OneDrive depends on your usage requirements, preferences, and the devices you use.
-Let’s look at situations when you need both and when you need only one.
+Whether you need both iCloud and OneDrive depends on your usage requirements and preferences, and the devices you use.

-When you might need both iCloud and OneDrive
+When you may need both iCloud and OneDrive

 You can take advantage of the bundled 1TB OneDrive cloud storage if you use these apps as part of a Microsoft 365 Personal subscription on your iPhone and other devices.